Coffee with a 'hug'

 Chique-o-Latte – Rue des Bains, Luxembourg City

 Green velvet chairs, wooden walls and warm lighting will welcome you at this city centre coffee place.
 Try the caramel iced coffee, the coconut latte, or some spiced chai with a chocolate chip cookie or a delicious fruit tart.
 They have a good selection of tea too.
 A perfect snug pitstop if you're shopping in town.
-It gets busy at the weekends.
+It gets busy at the weekends when the service is slower.

 Knopes Coffee shop – Route d'Esch

-In the Robin du Lac complex, this café is less Hygge, but might be just what you need on an autumnal morning.
+In the Robin du Lac complex and at Gare, these cafés are less Hygge, but might be just what you need on an autumnal morning.
 Light and airy, there are wooden stools and sofas inviting you to test out the coffees blended in the workshop at the same site.

 Café le Bovary - Weimerskirch